schnaitter/slides_jupyter_template_rdsc_informatik_2025/presentation.md

 ## Instructional Design

-Support for the didactical requirements [@samoilova2024]:
+Support for the core components identified by [@samoilova2024]:

 1. Presentation of Questions/Problems/Tasks
 2. Supporting Information